MAT is being conducted on Sunday 6th May 2018 and now few days are left hence, it will be advisable to note following tips :

 Prepare with focus and do SWOT regularly

-The best way to revise is to revise through your notes you prepared while preparing for MAT 2016.
+The best way to revise is to revise through the notes you prepared while preparing for MAT 2018.

 Preparing notes helps in the revision process and it also helps you in recalling the things you've learnt in the past.
 It is time to go through to all your notes and don't get stuck to any particular topic.